Dagenham: Market gardens to suburban estate

 In 1205 Dagenham was large enough to have a chaplain, and the Parish Church of St Peter and St Paul was probably built at around that time.
 In 1854, the London, Tilbury and Southend Railway was built through the south of Dagenham, near the River Thames.
 In 1885 a new direct route from Barking to Pitsea, via Upminster, was built with Dagenham station opened just north of the village.
 Dagenham Dock station opened on the original southern route in 1908.
 Dagenham was still an undeveloped village, when building of the vast Becontree estate by the London County Council began in the early 1920s.
 The building of the enormous council estate, which also spread into the neighbouring parishes of Ilford and Barking, caused a rapid increase in population.

+During the Korean War (1950-1953) the large number of national servicemen from Dagenham and Ilford serving in the 1st Battalion of the Essex Regiment, earned the battalion the nickname the Dagenham Light Infantry.

 In 1932 the electrified District line of the London Underground was extended to Upminster through Dagenham with stations opened as Dagenham and Heathway and today called Dagenham East and Dagenham Heathway.
 Dagenham East was the location of the Dagenham East rail crash in 1958.
 Services on the London Tilbury & Southend line at Dagenham East were withdrawn in 1962.

 Governance

-The 2010 wards of Eastbrook, Heath, River, Village and Whalebone are in the Dagenham and Rainham Parliamentary Constituency.
-The 2010 wards of Alibon, Mayesbrook, Parsloes, Thames and Valence are in the Barking Parliamentary Constituency.
+The 2010 wards of Eastbrook, Heath, River, Village and Whalebone are in the Dagenham and Rainham parliamentary constituency.
+The 2010 wards of Alibon, Mayesbrook, Parsloes, Thames and Valence are in the Barking parliamentary constituency.
 Each ward in B&D elects two or three councillors to Barking and Dagenham London Borough Council.
-The whole area is within the City and East London Assembly Constituency.
+The whole area is within the City and East London Assembly constituency.